The Picture of Dorian Gray (1945 film): Production

-Differences between movie and book
+Book source

-Changes to the original include the romance between Gladys and David and “some censorship restrictions that kept Dorian's unspeakable acts offscreen.”
+Changes to the original include the romance between Gladys and David and "some censorship restrictions that kept Dorian's unspeakable acts offscreen".
 In the book, the picture alters in response to Dorian's "good deed", but the alteration is ugly, reflecting his cynicism and self-serving motivation.
 He stabs the painting to destroy his conscience and eliminate the evidence.
 In the film, he reads a faint change in the painting as a sign of hope, yet stabs the painting as if he can undo his past.
 As he is transformed off-screen, he prays for forgiveness.
+Shortly after the discovery of Dorian's body, Lord Henry begs Heaven for his own forgiveness for leading the young man down the path of evil.

-The paintings
+Paintings

 Two paintings of the character Dorian Gray were used in the film.
-The painting titled Picture of Dorian Gray used at the end of the film was painted on commission during the making of the film in 1943-1944 by Ivan Le Lorraine Albright, an American artist who was well known as a painter of the macabre.
-Created specifically for use in the film, it is now part of the art collection of the Art Institute of Chicago.
+The painting titled Picture of Dorian Gray used at the end of the film was painted on commission during the making of the film in 1943–1944 by Ivan Le Lorraine Albright, an American artist who was well known as a painter of the macabre.
+Created specifically for use in the film, it is now part of the collection of the Art Institute of Chicago.
 Albright painted and altered the picture while the movie was being made to allow it to represent the development of Dorian's character.

 The portrait of Dorian Gray seen in the beginning of the film was painted by Henrique Medina, and is titled Portrait of Hurd Hatfield as Dorian Gray.
 It was originally sold at an MGM auction in 1970 when the contents of the studio were sold at a series of auctions lasting several months.
 It was then sold in a Butterfield and Butterfield Entertainment Memorabilia auction in 1997 for $17,250, and in 2015 it sold at Christie's, New York, for $149,000 and is believed to be in a private collection.